-What is the best small crossover for £10,000 in the UK?
-We’ve searched our latest cars for sale to reveal the best and cheapest used small crossovers for value, comfort and fuel economy.
+What is the best small crossover for £15,000 in the UK?
+We’ve searched our latest cars for sale to reveal the best small crossover for £15,000, scored in areas such as practicality, comfort and fuel economy.

 Year launched: 2013